ning3l/final-project_server/README.md

 - Search/create/attend/leave events
 - See event details, including a map and which other users are attending
 - Browse for other users
-- Visit other user profiles and see which plants they own / which events they attend
+- Visit other user profiles and see which plants they own and which events they attend
 - A messenger feature using socket.io

 ## Technologies